openlyrics/openlyrics/docs/source/dataformat.rst

 neolatin   Do  Do#   Reb   Re  Re#   Mib  Mi  Fa  Fa#   Solb  Sol  Sol#  Lab  La  La#   Sib  Si
 ========== === ===== ===== === ===== ==== === === ===== ===== ==== ===== ==== === ===== ==== ===

-The preferred notation for displaying can be noted with ``chordNotation`` attribute on root element.
+The preferred notation for displaying can be marked with ``chordNotation`` attribute on root element.

+The bass
+""""""""

 The optional ``bass`` attribute describes the foreign bass of the chord if any.
-The values are marked with English notation.
+The values should marked with English notation.

+The chord structure
+"""""""""""""""""""

 The ``structure`` attribute describes the kind of the chord.
 This element is optional, if not present, de default value is the ``major``.
 It can be marked